Is my tap water safe to drink?

 Visit the Ministry of Environment, Conservation & Parks website.

-Where can I get more information on Municipality of Chatham-Kent’s drinking water quality?
+Where can I get more information on Chatham-Kent's drinking water quality?

-Review our Drinking Water Annual and Summary Reports or Contact us.
+Review our Drinking Water Annual and Summary Reports.

 Are there restrictions on water use within Chatham-Kent?

-Effective August 2003, the Public Utilities Commission for the Municipality of Chatham-Kent approved a policy for water use restrictions for ALL customers supplied with water from the Chatham-Kent water supply systems.
+The Public Utilities Commission approved a policy for water use restrictions for ALL customers supplied with water from the Chatham-Kent water supply systems.
+Water Restriction/Reduction Policy includes:

 What is raw sewage?